aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Procedures:

-1. If the denominators are the same, then the formulas are simply:
+1. If the denominators are the same or can be made the same, then the formulas are simply:
     1. a/e + c/e = (a + c)/e
     2. a/e &minus; c/e = (a &minus; c)/e

-2. Below are the general formulas which are used to ensure that the denominators become the same:
+2. Next are shortcut formulas, which can be used right away even when the denominators are not the same:
     1. a/b + c/d = (a &times; d + b &times; c)/(b &times; d)
     2. a/b &minus; c/d = (a &times; d &minus; b &times; c)/(b &times; d)